-Whether you’re new to gardening or have been growing plants for decades, you already know that each plant has its own light requirements.
+It doesn’t matter if you’re new to gardening or have been growing plants for decades.
+You already know that each plant has its own light requirements.

-The sensitivity of each plant to light is determined by many factors, including its place of origin and the environmental circumstances it has adapted to.
+The determination of each plant’s light sensitivity includes many factors.
+The decision involves its place of origin and the environmental circumstances it has adapted to.

-Before we discuss the light requirements for herbs, I should first perhaps clarify that this is a very wide topic.
+Before we discuss the light requirements for herbs, I should clarify that this is an extensive topic.
 There’s a lot of division between herbs concerning light sensitivity.

-Don’t be troubled though.
-In this article, we will go through the most important elements regarding herbs and light, and in the end, we will talk about some specific cases of herbs and their light requirements.
+Don’t let this trouble you, though.
+We will go through the most critical elements of herbs and light.
+In the end, we will discuss some specific cases of herbs and their light requirements.

 The Basics of Light Requirements for Herbs:

 Every plant requires a certain amount of light per day to function normally.
-We usually don’t talk about an “amount of light” that a plant gets; instead, we measure the number of hours of light it is exposed to.
+We usually don’t talk about the “amount of light” that a plant gets.
+Instead, we measure the hours of light it is exposed to.

 Amount of Light: Full Sun, Partial Sun, and Full Shade